-14. Tracing and Searches
+13. Tracing and Searches

-- 14.1 As part of the recovery process as number of traces and searches can be carried out to try and establish further information on a debtor.
-This is particularly useful when we have no forwarding address for someone who has moved home before settling a debt. - 14.2 Locating Council Tax Absconders (LOCTA) is a local government tracing tool that provides a suite of information including, forwarding address, DWP information, credit reports and telephone numbers. - 14.3 If a LOCTA search is unsuccessful the Council may use a Credit Referencing Agency to trace an individual.
-The Data Protection Act section 29 allows Local Authorities to credit check and search individuals in regard to the collection of Tax. - 14.5 The use of internet searches and Social Media to access information in the public domain is also very useful, particularly in establishing employment details for attachment of earnings. - 14.6 We can also use a Customer Information System (CIS) check that allows certain authorised officers to search DWP database.
-This information can only be used for the recovery of Housing Benefit Overpayments. - 14.7 If necessary the Council may ask a Revenues Inspector to carry out a visit to establish the status of a property.
+- 13.1 As part of the recovery process as number of traces and searches can be carried out to try and establish further information on a debtor.
+This is particularly useful when we have no forwarding address for someone who has moved home before settling a debt. - 13.2 Locating Council Tax Absconders (LOCTA) is a local government tracing tool that provides a suite of information including, forwarding address, DWP information, credit reports and telephone numbers. - 13.3 If a LOCTA search is unsuccessful the Council may use a Credit Referencing Agency to trace an individual.
+The Data Protection Act section 29 allows Local Authorities to credit check and search individuals in regard to the collection of Tax. - 13.5 The use of internet searches and Social Media to access information in the public domain is also very useful, particularly in establishing employment details for attachment of earnings.

+- 13.6 We can also use a Customer Information System (CIS) check that allows certain authorised officers to search DWP database.
+This information can only be used for the recovery of Housing Benefit Overpayments. - 13.7 If necessary the Council may ask a Revenues Inspector to carry out a visit to establish the status of a property.

-15. Bad debts
+14. Bad debts

-- 15.1 For the purpose of this policy a bad debt is classified as: - Money due when there is little or no likelihood of recovery after all methods have been exhausted - Money due where it is uneconomical or inefficient to recover the sum due - Money due but the debt is too old (aged) to continue recovery - Money due where the Council does not wish to pursue recovery because the circumstances of a case would attract well-founded adverse publicity or public reaction, or the concept of natural justice would be compromised - 15.2 Where it is considered that a debt is a bad debt the Council will ensure that it is written off promptly to preserve and maintain the principle of accurate and up to date information.
+- 14.1 For the purpose of this policy a bad debt is classified as: - Money due when there is little or no likelihood of recovery after all methods have been exhausted. - Money due where it is uneconomical or inefficient to recover the sum due. - Money due but the debt is too old (aged) to continue recovery. - Money due where the Council does not wish to pursue recovery because the circumstances of a case would attract well-founded adverse publicity or public reaction, or the concept of natural justice would be compromised - 14.2 Where it is considered that a debt is a bad debt the Council will ensure that it is written off promptly to preserve and maintain the principle of accurate and up to date information.
 Decisions will be made based on the circumstances that exist at the time and any unusual circumstances should be referred to the Head of Service or Portfolio Holder.

-Debt Value Process Authorised Person Up to £25 Write off on the system with screen notes using write off code Corporate Debt/Revenues Officer/Housing Benefit Officer £25 to £100 As above.
-Income and Corporate Debt Manager to carry out spot checks and record for audit purposes.
-Corporate Debt/Revenues Officer Corporate Debt Manager/Housing Benefit Manager £100 - £5,000 Detailed system checks/searches carried out.
-If unsuccessful and investigation form is complete and signed.
-Investigation forms batched and front schedule to be signed.
-Corporate Debt Manager/Housing Benefit Manager S151 Officer Over £5,000 A Portfolio Holder report must be complete with details of individual write-offs Portfolio Holder
+Debt Value Process Authorised Person

+Up to £100 Write off on the system with screen Corporate Debt/Revenues Officer

+notes using write off code

+£101 to £1,000 As above.
+Corporate Debt/Revenues Officer

+Income and Corporate Debt Manager Corporate Debt Manager

+to carry out spot checks and record for

+audit purposes.

+£1,000 - Detailed system checks/searches Corporate Debt Manager

+£10,000 carried out.
+If unsuccessful and

+investigation form is complete and

+signed.
+S151 Officer

+Investigation forms scanned and front

+schedule to be signed.

+Over £10,000 A Portfolio Holder report must be Portfolio Holder

+complete with details of individual Addendum see appendix 3

+write-offs

-15.3 The cumulative total of debts written off will be monitored by the Income and Corporate Debt Manager to ensure that the incidence of bad debt remains consistent with the Councils estimates and projections.
+14.3 The cumulative total of debts written off will be monitored by the Income and Corporate Debt Manager to ensure that the incidence of bad debt remains consistent with the Councils estimates and projections.

-16. Complaints and errors
+15. Complaints and errors